 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct six to eight weeks out for September through December business peaks.
 Skip if you want fashion-forward design; this one trades on heritage register.